jaimetur/PhotoMigrator/help/3-synology-photos.md

 ## <span style="color:blue">Upload Albums (from Local Folder) into Synology Photos:</span>
 - From version 2.0.0 onwards, the Tool has a feature to 'Create Albums in Synology Photos'.
 - To run this feature you have to use the flag _'-suAlb,  --synology-upload-albums <ALBUMS_FOLDER>'_
-- where \<ALBUMS_FOLDER> is the folder that contains all the Albums that you want to upload,
+- Where \<ALBUMS_FOLDER> is the folder that contains all the Albums that you want to upload,
 - If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos account and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Synology Photos and with the same Album name as Album folder.

   ### Example of use: